 Though some experts tell parents not to "freak out," sexting is associated with sexual risks, such as using drugs and alcohol, having more sexual partners, and not using contraception.
 Another big risk is kids' personal privacy.
 As far too many teens have found out, the recipient of these messages is in possession of a highly compromising image or message that can be easily posted on a social networking site or sent to others via email or text.

 In a technology world where anything can be copied, sent, posted, and seen by huge audiences, there’s no such thing as being able to control information.
-The intention doesn’t matter — even if a photo was taken and sent as a token of love, for example, the technology makes it possible for everyone to see your child’s most intimate self.
+The intention doesn’t matter -- even if a photo was taken and sent as a token of love, for example, the technology makes it possible for everyone to see your child’s most intimate self.
 In the hands of teens, when revealing photos are made public, the sexter almost always ends up feeling humiliated.
 Furthermore, sending sexual images to minors is against the law, and some states have begun prosecuting kids for child pornography or felony obscenity.

 There have been some high profile cases of sexting.
 In 2018, a sexting scandal ensnared several Virginia middle school students.
 In 2015, a Colorado high school was rocked by a sexting scandal involving hundreds of students.
 In 2009, Cincinnati teen Jesse Logan committed suicide after a nude photo she’d sent to a boyfriend was circulated widely around her high school, resulting in harassment from her classmates.

 Fortunately, networks with large teen audiences -- MTV, for example -- are using their platforms to warn teens against the dangers of sexting.
 And the website ThatsNotCool.com uses teen-speak to help resist cyber peer pressure.
 Even the movie Eighth Grade reveals the ambivalence kids feel about the pressure to join the trend.
 Hopefully, these messages will get through.

 Advice for parents